jhpyle/docassemble/_docs/installation.md

 rm linguistics.zip
 {% endhighlight %}

+Now that you have finished installing the Python dependencies into the virtual environment, you can stop being `www-data`:

+{% highlight bash %}
+exit
+{% endhighlight %}

 # Setting up the web server

 The following instructions assume a Debian/Ubuntu system on which you have cloned the `docassemble` git repository into your home directory.
 You may have to make some changes to adapt this to your server.

-Enable the Apache wsgi and xsendfile modules if they are not already enabled:
+Enable the Apache wsgi and xsendfile modules if they are not already enabled by running the following:

 {% highlight bash %}
 sudo a2enmod wsgi